-Be aware they might not always be present in your fertilizer mix or soil (although dolomite lime is a good way to deliver both).
-If you're growing houseplants, make sure your fertilizer is a complete one, with both calcium and magnesium present.
+Both calcium and magnesium are crucial for many cellular functions in plants, as well as for fruit and flower formation.
+Be aware they might not always be present in your fertilizer mix or soil, although dolomite lime is a good way to deliver both.
+If you're growing houseplants, make sure your fertilizer is complete, with both calcium and magnesium present.